MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 When using the examples in the following steps, make sure to replace `contosodc.contoso.azure` and `contoso.azure` with the FQDN of your Defender for Identity sensor and domain name respectively.

-1. On a member joined device, open a command prompt and enter `nslookup`
+1. On a member-joined device, open a command prompt and enter `nslookup`

 1. Enter `server` and the FQDN or IP address of the domain controller where the Defender for Identity sensor is installed.
 For example:  `server contosodc.contoso.azure`